PV5667/dreamerv3-torch-DRL/README.md

 # dreamerv3-torch

+**Note: this repository has been adapted to work with the MiniWorld environments, using the gymnasium library.
+There may be errors with other environments, due to library version errors.**

 Pytorch implementation of [Mastering Diverse Domains through World Models](https://arxiv.org/abs/2301.04104v1).
 DreamerV3 is a scalable algorithm that outperforms previous approaches across various domains with fixed hyperparameters.

 ## Instructions